3ldr0n/cryptocurrencies-exchange/README.md

 # cryptocurrencies-exchange
-A small to program that i use to get some cryptocurrencies data from my terminal.
+A small to program that i use to get some cryptocurrencies and dollar exchange data from my terminal.